CalebGideon/CalebGideon/README.md

 <br>

 <div align="left">
-  <b>I'm primarily a backend devloper specialising in C++/C#/Python.
+  <b>I'm primarily a backend developer specialising in C++/C#/Python.
 I Have frontend knowledge in HTML/CSS, API and Database management for games.
 Currently working on developing a functional 16-bit CPU from scratch, and learning more about the fundamentals of computing.
 My current public projects delve into the following topics:</b>
 </div>

 <br>